My work begins from a simple observation: understanding ourselves is not always enough to help us live differently.

 I understand change as something that happens through awareness, relationship, and practice.

-Over time, many people find they are able to remain more present in difficult conversations, recognise their reactions sooner, and make choices that feel more aligned with their values and intentions.
+Over time, many people find they are able to remain more present in difficult conversations, recognise their reactions sooner, and make choices that feel more aligned with their values.

-The aim is not self-improvement in an abstract sense, but a more grounded, responsible, and alive way of relating — to yourself and to others.
+The aim is not self-improvement in an abstract sense, but a more grounded, responsible, and alive way of relating - to yourself, to others and to the world around you.

 How this appears in the room

-In the room, this means the work is both relational and attentive.
+In the room, the work is both relational and attentive.

 Alongside conversation, I pay close attention to emotional experience, body awareness, and the nervous system.
 I also listen for the patterns shaping how you relate - to yourself, to others, and to what is happening between us.